 1- Planning and Zoning: We encourage legitimate, thoughtful and reasonable growth and zoning plans for Boston, and maintenance of a zoning code which prioritizes quality-of-life for Boston residents.
-Longer term, we should consider the evolution of the BRA/BPDA in a post-Covid environment.
+Longer term, we must push for an actual sunsetting of the BRA/BPDA, not a reimagining.

 2- Restaurants, Liquor and Entertainment Licensing: We need to catalyze substantial improvements to Boston’s licensing system and remain vigilant against 24-hour Entertainment Zones.
-We must also leverage the post-Covid reopening to “reimagine” Boston public accommodation experiences.
+We must also use what was learned during Covid to update Boston’s restaurant/venue experience.

 3- Transportation and Infrastructure: We must kickstart long-neglected central city transportation planning, link transportation investment with large-scale real estate projects, and solve ongoing parking, traffic and pedestrian safety woes for city residents.